We are temporarily only able to ship Faber Shop orders to addresses in the UK.

 Nearly 4,000 people were killed during the Troubles.

 Susan McKay’s book explores the difficult aftermath of the violence for families, friends and communities.
 By interviewing those who loved the missing and the dead, as well as some who narrowly survived, McKay gives a voice to those who are too often overlooked in the political histories.
 She has found grief and rage, as well as forgiveness.

-The devolved government in Northern Ireland is working towards a new future for all the people.
-This book is a moving and important contribution to that process.
+This book is a powerful and important contribution to the Northern Ireland power-sharing process.
 Only by confronting the brutality of the past can there be any hope that the dead may finally be laid to rest.

 ‘An exemplary undertaking . . . a necessary book, which restores humanity to those among the dead who tend to be remembered in terms of statistics alone.
 Susan McKay has gone about her difficult task with bravery and finesse.’
 Patricia Craig, Independent

 ‘Peace can only endure if the dead can finally be laid to rest.
 Bear in Mind These Dead is a moving and important contribution to that process.’
 Derry Journal

 ‘Tremendously moving . . .
 Anyone who wants to understand the sectarian conflict of Northern Ireland must examine the individual tragedies that go to make up the broader narrative.
 This is the grim task to which McKay so admirably applies herself.’
 Andrew Anthony, Observer

 Browse a selection of books we think you might also like, with genre matches and a few wildcards thrown in.